Millpark Cricket Club

+History

 Having spent most of its years in the lower leagues, Millpark's golden era was in the late 1990s and early 2000s when Irish Internationals, David Dennison, and brothers Alan and Noel Nelson returned to their boyhood club from near neighbours Waringstown CC.

-These years saw the club win NCU Section 4 (undefeated in the league), gain promotion again the following year, and share the prestigious NCU Junior Cup in 1999.
+These years saw the club win NCU Section 4 (undefeated in the league), gain promotion again the following year, and share the NCU Junior Cup in 1999.

 Following the retirement of the three internationals, Millpark consolidated for some years in the third tier of the NCU, before slipping back to the bottom league.

-Recruiting players was an increasing problem, and in 2015 the decision was taken to fold the second team, before in 2016 refusing to allow minimal use of the ground to Waringstown for what would have been a useful fee, and then giving the valuable ground to near neighbours Donaghcloney CC once the club's liquid assets had been spent.
+Recruiting players was an increasing problem, and in 2015 the decision was taken to fold the second team.
+In 2017 it was accepted that the club would be unable to continue in its current state.
+After assessing a number of options available in the local area, the decision was made to approach their nearest neighbours, Donacloney Cricket Club, who accepted a proposed merger.